prooph/service-bus/docs/plugins.md

 ```

 With this technique you can configure the routing for all your messages without the need to create all the message handlers
 on every request.
-Only the responsible message handler (listeners in case of event dispatch)
-are lazy loaded by the service locator plugin.
+Only the responsible message handler are lazy loaded by the service locator plugin.